chriswalz/bit/README.md

 `bit sync`

 You have access to ALL git commands as well.
-90% of the time the above commands will have you covered.

 `bit commit -m "I can still use git commands"`, `bit pull -r origin master`